Neoteroi/BlackSheep-Docs/docs/authorization.md

 The next example explains how to configure an authorization policy that checks for user's roles from claims.

-## Defining an authorization policy that checks user's claims
+## Defining an authorization policy that checks a user's claims

-The example below shows how to configure an authorization handler that validates user's claims (looking for a "role" claim that might be coming from a JWT).
+The example below shows how to configure an authorization handler that validates a user's claims (looking for a "role" claim that might be coming from a JWT).

 ```python
 from blacksheep.server.authorization import Policy